gabrielegenovese/chorer/examples/conditional-case/README.md

 ## Results

 Strings are not handled correctly.
-The GV (Global View) changes significantly depending on the receives because strings and variables with pattern matching are not handled well.
+The GV changes significantly depending on the receives because strings and variables with pattern matching are not handled well.

 Try adding the following to the end of the main function: